 Sometimes, you can't help but crave a hostel on your travels.
 Mingling can be so much more difficult in a hotel.
 This hostel promotes the idea of integration and communal spacing.
-With brightly coloured common rooms, complete with games and a TV, there is always something happening here.
+With brightly colored common rooms, complete with games and a TV, there is always something happening here.

-You can also choose between a three, four, or six-bed room, depending on your group size or budget.
+You can also choose between a three, four, or six-bed dorm room, depending on your group size or budget.
 There is even an option for families to book a room for themselves.
 The room and bunk spaces can be a little tight though, so make sure you're prepared for that.
 Otherwise, the hostel is fabulous, particularly the very kind, helpful and friendly staff.

 Gay bars in Chisinau

 Note that there are no gay bars in Chisinau.
-The LGTBQ community is small and usually go to the more Bohemian/trendy bars, which generally attract a more tolerant crowd.
+The LGTBQ community is small and usually goes to the more Bohemian/trendy bars, which generally attract a more tolerant crowd.
 The gay-friendly bars we found in Chisinau are:

 For the ladies who lunch…!
 The cocktails here are divine, especially the mojitos.
 After all, why use the name of a cocktail in the name of your bar if you can't deliver on their tastiness!
-We particularly fell in love with raspberry tinged ‘Indian Summer'… The DJ played a nice mix of music and there was plenty of space to dance, as well as mingle with the other patrons.
+We particularly fell in love with raspberry-tinged ‘Indian Summer'… The DJ played a nice mix of music and there was plenty of space to dance, as well as mingle with the other patrons.
 Mojito Terasa is located at 152 Boulevard Stefan cel Mare and is open every day from midday until midnight.

 Gay clubs in Chisinau

 While it's called a club, this place is more like a ‘multifaceted counterculture haven'.
-Located in an intimate basement venue, Kira's Club hosts a variety of DJs, live music, hip-hop performers and even poetry-slams.
+Located in an intimate basement venue, Kira's Club hosts a variety of DJs, live music, hip-hop performers, and even poetry slams.
 In summer there are tables outside on the sidewalk, but any time of year you're bound to find something unique to experience.
-Kira's Club is located at 7 Veronica Micle Street and is open Sunday – Thursday from 11am to 11pm and on weekends from 11am – 5am.
+Kira's Club is located at 7 Veronica Micle Street and is open Sunday – Thursday from 11 am to 11 pm and on weekends from 11 am – 5 am.

 Gay events in Chisinau

-The main LGBTQ event in Chisinau is Pride, which coincides with the International Day Against Homophobia, Transphobia and Biphobia in May.
+The main LGBTQ event in Chisinau is Pride, which coincides with the International Day Against Homophobia, Transphobia, and Biphobia in May.
 We've also included a few other interesting events you may want to check out during your trip to Chisinau: